Jamesjgrizz/configure-VM/README.md

 -For Mac users, download "RD Cient" from the Apple store (its free).

 -Open the app and click on the + sign.
 Select "Add PC".
-Enter ip adress under "PC NAME" and under "USER ACCOUNT"
+Enter ip adress under "PC NAME" and under "USER ACCOUNT" type in your vms username and password that you created and click save.
+This will create your virtual PC within the app with the IP adress as the name